HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 - U+000C FORM FEED (FF)
 - U+0020 SPACE
   - Ignore the character.
+  - If the last character in the temporay buffer is U+002D HYPHEN-MINUS (-) or U+0045 LATIN CAPITAL LETTER E (E)
+    - It is a bad-json-number parse error; Stop parsing.
+  - Otherwise:
     - Emit the characters in the temporary buffer as character tokens (in the order they were added to the buffer).
-  - Switch to the return state.
+    - If the JSON nesting stack is empty, switch to the JSONTEXT state.
+Otherwise, pop the bottommost character off the JSON nesting statck and switch to the state corresponding to the popped character.
 - U+002D HYPHEN-MINUS (-)
   - Append the current input character to the temporary buffer.
   - Switch to the JSONTEXT number integer state.